Explainable Graph Neural Architecture Search via Monte-Carlo Tree Search (Full version): Experimental study

 \section{Experimental study}

 We present the results of an experimental evaluation of our method on node classification tasks.
-We designed the experiments to answer the following questions: {\bf Q1}.
-What GNN architectures are found by \name? {\bf Q2}.
-How efficient is the search algorithm of \name? and {\bf Q3}.
-Is \name helpful in analyzing GNN architectures?

-We implemented our algorithms by Python3 and used a server with NVIDIA V100 Tensor Core GPU and 16 GB GPU memory which is provided instance p3.x2large on Amazon Web Service.
+We designed the experiments for (1) evaluating the performance of \name in terms of classification performance, efficiency, and model sizes, (2) analyzing \name, and (3) analyzing the explainability and found architectures.
+We implemented our algorithms in Python3 and used a server with NVIDIA V100 Tensor Core GPU and 16 GB GPU memory which is provided as instance p3.x2large on Amazon Web Service.